iamcxy/JavaScript30/02 - JS and CSS Clock/readme.md

 `const hour_degree = (hour + (min/60) + (seconds/360))/12 * 360 + 90;` Degree calculation of hour should include the percentage lapsed in minutes and seconds within the hour.

 at 0 seconds the secondhand will transform from 354 degree back to 0 degree based on the math equation `((seconds / 60) * 360) + 90`.
-We simply tally the amount of degrees and keep on counting, so when it revisit 0 second it does show redundent backward transition.
-Alternate solution is temporarily take off the css property `transition: all 0.5s;`.
+We simply tally the amount of degrees and keep on counting, so when it revisit 0 second it does show redundent backward transition ` seconds/60 * 360 + (hour * 360) + (min * 360) + 90`.
+Alternate solution is to change the time in transition to 0s temporarily. `transition: all 0.5s;`